Mullingar: Economy

 Mullingar contains several industrial estates and business parks.
 As of 2015, only one plot on the Industrial Development Authority (IDA) business park in Marlinstown has been acquired by an employer, Patterson Pumps.
 At that time, the business was constructing a new plant to which it intended to move its Irish operation from its current location at Mullingar Business Park.
-Two of the town's manufacturing plants – Penn tennis balls and Tarkett – both closed in the early 2000s causing many job losses.
+Two of the town's manufacturing plants, Tarkett and Penn Racquet Sports, closed in the late 1990s and early 2000s respectively, causing many job losses.
 Other local employers include the Midland Regional Hospital at Mullingar, P.E.M.
 Engineering, Trend Technologies, Taconic International, and Mullingar Pewter.

-The town is home to a €25m Lidl warehouse and distribution centre.
+The town is home to a €80m Lidl warehouse and distribution centre.

 Mullingar has a Chamber of Commerce which represents almost 200 businesses from varying commercial sectors.